 To learn more about the nature of silver researchers in archives, our project issued an online survey, reaching 889 potential users throughout 2019 to identify pan-European fields of interest and acquire more knowledge about the needs of this specific user community (60+).
-Inspired in the results of this survey, the Archive partners will carry out a pilot demonstrative activity and use crowdsourcing techniques in order to attract retired people and convert them into “active users”.
+Inspired in the results of this survey, the Archive partners carried out a pilot demonstrative activity and used crowdsourcing techniques in order to attract retired people and convert them into “active users”.

-For such purpose, the partners will promote the involvement of this target group to perform some micro-tasks to contribute to new digital contents.
-Participation of 115 retired people (60+) is expected throughout the second half of 2021.
+For such purpose, the partners promoted the involvement of this target group to perform some micro-tasks to contribute to new digital contents.
+Participation of 115 retired people (60+) was expected throughout the second half of 2021.

 Crowdsourcing is an activity that involves a community of users in which very meticulous tasks are distributed among many collaborators.
 In the case of the project that concerns us, the involvement of community force helps to monitor and, where necessary, improve the results of handwriting recognition by the Artificial Intelligence and transcription automation used as part of the European Digital Treasures project.